Should You Prepare To Meet Your Lawyer?

 Do Not Hesitate To Call Now – Even On Weeknights And Weekends

 Law enforcement is an around-the-clock job, and your need for a criminal defense attorney will not always fit neatly within a nine-to-five workday.
-We answer every phone call or respond to every message personally, and will meet you off-site.
+We answer every phone call or respond to every message personally, and our attorney will meet you off-site.
 Call 251-298-8554 or send an email to schedule your initial consultation.

 No representation is made that the quality of the legal services to be performed is greater than the quality of legal services performed by other lawyers.